Chart Color Schemes

 AreaSearch assessment indicates Strathpine faces employment challenges relative to the majority of Australian markets

-Professional & technical services employ only 6.0% of local workers, lower than Greater Brisbane's 8.9%.
-Many residents commute elsewhere for work based on Census data.
-In the past year, employment increased by 4.3% while labour force grew by 5.1%, leading to a rise in unemployment rate by 0.7 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate by 0.5 percentage points.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Strathpine's employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years.
+Many Strathpine residents commute elsewhere for work based on Census data.
+Over a 12-month period ending in September 2025, employment increased by 4.3%, while the labour force grew by 5.1%, raising the unemployment rate by 0.7 percentage points.
+In comparison, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment rate by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
+Applying these projections to Strathpine's employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment